Chris-E-J-Ellis/LiveSplit.Counter/README.md

 ## LiveSplit.Counter
-A Simple counter component for LiveSplit.
+A Simple counter component for LiveSplit, customized for "The Legend of Zelda" Global Tracking.

 ## Packages / Requirements